unfoldingWord-dev/ts-android/app/src/main/java/com/door43/signing/README.md

 The security module provides tools for verifying signed content.
-Below is an example of loading and verifying a Signing Entity from it's Signing Identity file.
+Below is an example of loading and verifying a Signing Entity from it's Signing Identity file as well as verifying some signed content.

 ```
 try {